Online Solicitation of a Minor

 (a) In this section:

-(A) an individual who represents himself or herself to be younger than 17 years of age; or
+(A) an individual who is younger than 17 years of age; or

 (B) an individual whom the actor believes to be younger than 17 years of age.